Elective home education

 You can tell us you have decided to educate your child at home using our Elective home education information record form below:

-Where a child has a Statement or an Education Health Care Plan and Elective Home Education is requested you must contact the Local Authority SEN department.
+Where a child has an Education Health Care Plan and Elective Home Education is requested you must contact the Local Authority SEN department.

 The LA will arrange an Annual Review to satisfy that a suitable provision will be made.